Spiritual Guide, Teacher

 The Three

 Working with these medicines is not to be taken lightly.
-There should be an interview process from your host including medical history and current medicine use.
 For these substances to function as growth "mirrors" rather than just experiences, three elements are essential:

 Ram Dass